terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/SpringSecurity.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | Authorization is the functionality to verify whether the authenticated user is allowed to use the resource that he is trying to access,
 | using access control process.
-| For the details on how to use authorization in Spring Security, refer to \ :doc:`Authorization`\ .
+| For details on how to use authorization in Spring Security, refer to \ :doc:`Authorization`\ .

 .. _howtouse_springsecurity: